Looking to transfer Time Machine backups to a new drive?

 The app I mentioned a little earlier in the article, CleanMyMac X, has an awesome module called Large & Old Files.
 It can quickly categorize all of your files and folders by last accessed date, kind, and size, making it easy for you to see what exactly is hanging around on your Mac for instant removal.
 Here's how to run it:

-• Select the files you need longer need and click Remove.
+- Select the files you no longer need and click Remove.

 3. Clear your Downloads folder